avalon-lang/avaloni/docs/source/reference/functions.rst

 Please note that we provide the mutability specifier (``var`` and ``val``) to each parameter though it is not mandatory.
-If a mutability specifier is not provided, it is assumed by default to be immutable.
+If a mutability specifier is not provided, the parameter is assumed by default to be immutable.
 So the declaration above is the exactly the same as below.

 .. code::